-'Breach of Confidentiality' is the unauthorised disclosure of personal information provided in confidence.
+'Breach of Confidentiality' is the unauthorised disclosure of confidential information .

-'Confidential Information' can be anything that relates to patients, staff or any other information (such as contracts, tenders etc) held in any form (such as paper or other forms like electronic, microfilm, audio or video) howsoever stored (such as patient records, paper diaries, computer or on portable devices such as laptops, PDAs, iPads, mobile telephones) or even passed by word of mouth.
+'Confidential Information' can be anything that relates to deceased and living patients, staff or any other information (such as contracts, tenders etc) held in any form (such as paper or other forms like electronic, microfilm, audio or video) howsoever stored (such as patient records, paper diaries, computer or on portable devices such as laptops, PDAs, iPads, mobile telephones) or even passed by word of mouth.
 Person identifiable information is anything that contains the means to identify an individual.
+Confidential includes both information 'given in confidence' and 'that which is owed a duty of confidence' and is adapted to include 'sensitive' as defined in the Data Protection Act.